 Figure 19.
-Sketch of a surface-enhanced Raman scattering (SERS) nanotag comprising a hollow Au/Ag nanoshell coated with a self-assembled monolayer of an aromatic thiol as the Raman reporter molecule.
+Sketch of an SERS nanotag comprising a hollow Au/Ag nanoshell coated with an SAM of an aromatic thiol as the Raman reporter molecule.
 The particle is protected by a silica shell.
-Rerproduced with permission from ref 333.
+Rerproduced with permission from ref 327.
 Copyright 2009 Wiley-VCH.

-For bioanalytical and biomedical applications, the SERS nanotag is conjugated to target-specific ligands such as antibodies or oligonucleotides.
-A wide variety of configurations for SERS nanotags exist and also various options for their bioconjugation are available.
-Table 1 summarizes the most common types, which are based on the variation of i) the type of metal NP, as well as its size and shape; ii) number of NPs: monomer versus assembly; iii) the type of Raman reporter (e.g., fluorescent dyes for surface-enhanced resonance Raman scattering (SERRS) or SAMs of small aromatic thiols); iv) the protective shell (e.g., short ethylene glycol (EG) or long PEG, biopolymers, and silica); v) the type of bioconjugation, depending on available functional groups on the protective shell (carboxylic acids, amines, thiols, etc.).
+For bioanalytical and biomedical applications, the SERS nanotag is conjugated to target-specific ligands such as anti-bodies or oligonucleotides.
+A wide variety of configurations for SERS nanotags exists, and also various options for their bioconjugation are available.
+Table 1 summarizes the most component of SERS nanotag examples plasmonic nanoparticle (NP): metal, size, shape Au, Ag; spheres, rods, stars number of NPs monomer vs cluster Raman reporter molecule dyes, aromatic thiols protective shell ethylene glycol/poly(ethylene glycol), bovine serum albumin, silica bioconjugation via COOH, NH 2 , SH common types, which are based on the variation of (i) the type of metal NP, as well as its size and shape; (ii) number of NPs: monomer versus assembly; (iii) the type of Raman reporter (e.g., fluorescent dyes for surface-enhanced resonance Raman scattering (SERRS) or SAMs of small aromatic thiols); (iv) the protective shell (e.g., short ethylene glycol (EG) or long PEG, biopolymers, and silica); (v) the type of bioconjugation, depending on available functional groups on the protective shell (carboxylic acids, amines, thiols, etc.).

 Table 1.
-Components of surface-enhanced Raman scattering (SERS) nanotags with some examples.
+Components of SERS Nanotags with Some Examples